Облачная платформаAdvanced

 Notice

 CCE uses Helm charts to deploy add-ons.
 To modify or upgrade an add-on, perform operations on the Add-ons page or use open add-on management APIs.
-Do not directly modify resources related to add-ons in the background.
-Otherwise, add-on exceptions or other unexpected problems may occur.
+Avoid making changes to add-on resources in the backend, as this may lead to abnormal add-on behavior or unexpected issues.
+For example, parameter settings could be overwritten after an upgrade.

 Add-on pods are prioritized over service pods.
 When cluster resources are limited, the add-on pods can use resources that would otherwise be allocated to service pods.
 This may result in the eviction of service pods.